cmosig/sentle/README.md

 </a>
 </p>
 <p align="center">
-    <em>Download Sentinel-1 & Sentinel-2 data cubes of any scale (larger-than-memory) on any machine with integrated cloud
+    <em>Download Sentinel-1 & Sentinel-2 data cubes of huge-scale (larger-than-memory) on any machine with integrated cloud
 detection, snow masking, harmonization, merging, and temporal composites.</em>
 </p>